atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 [ 61 ]
 suppose, if you had bought yourself a ticket for the masquerade, had ordered your dress, and set your heart upon going, you would deprive yourself of the pleasure, truly, if it unfortunately should happen to be a wet evening, lest your servants should catch cold!
 If I can help laughing at the idea! — but I hope, in a fortnight’s time, you will improve, and send your stiff air, and your sensibilities together, as a present to your schoolmistress, with your thanks for the loan of them While you was under her care, and that you find no life for either now!'’
 Thus she ran on, ’till I was out of all patience, and could not help shedding
 [ 62 ]
 a few tears at her having so little feeling.
-Bless me,” says she, ‘‘ there is surely a sale at Lord L -- -- -- ’s today!
+Bless me,” says she, "there is surely a sale at Lord L -- -- -- ’s today!
 Do, my dear, pull the checkstring, that we may inquire.”
-“Pray, John, what is going forward at Lord
-L -- -- -- ’s, I see a vast deal of company there?”
+“Pray, John, what is going forward at Lord L -- -- -- ’s, I see a vast deal of company there?”
 “It is an auction, I believe, my Lady.”
 “Oh, then, I will be set down, that we may know who and who are together; ” but my poor unfortunate head-dress entirely frustrated this scheme, for, recollecting that my hair had not then been tortured by her barbarous friseur, she thus continued;
 Oh, Heavens!
 I forgot your head was that figure!
 I would not, upon any [ 63 ] account, have you seen while it is in such a state.
 I should be ridiculed in all companies for having introduced such a little savage into a polite assembly.” — “Home, home, John! as fast as you can.
 I must dress before dinner for Mrs. H -- -- -- ’s route, and the Opera.” — “I wish, Horatia, I could take you with me, but Bogue cannot possibly curl and dress you ’till tomorrow; however, you must amuse yourself as well as you can, for I would not, for the world, miss a new opera, as everybody will be there.” — I assured her my time would not hang heavy on my hands, having a very long letter to write.
 A long letter